Xilinx/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/source/index.rst

 	- Transfer Management
 	- DebugFS Support

-- **Driver Interface**: This layer create a simple linux pci_driver interface and a character driver interface to demonstrate the QDMA IP functionalities using the Linux QDMA IP driver.
-It creates a NL interface to facilitate the user applications to interact with the ``Libqdma`` module.
+- **Driver Interface**: This layer create a simple linux pci_driver \( struct pci_driver \) interface and a character driver interface \( struct file_operations \) to demonstrate the QDMA IP functionalities using the Linux QDMA IP driver.
+It creates a netlink \( NL \) interface to facilitate the user applications to interact with the ``Libqdma`` module.
 It also creates ``sysfs`` interface to enable users to configure and control various QDMA IP parameters.

 - **Applications**: QDMA IP Driver provides the following sample applications.

-	- Dmactl : This application provides set of commands to configure and control the queues in the system
+	- dmactl : This application provides set of commands to configure and control the queues in the system
-	- dma_to_device : This application enables the users to perform Host to Card(H2C) transfer
+	- dma_to_device : This application enables the users to perform Host to Card (H2C) transfer
-	- dma_from_device : This application enables the users to perform Card to Host(C2H) transfer
+	- dma_from_device : This application enables the users to perform Card to Host (C2H) transfer
-	- Dmaperf : This application provides interfaces to extract performance numbers for QDMA IP in MM and ST modes
+	- dmaperf : This application provides commands to measure performance numbers for QDMA IP in MM and ST modes

 .. image:: /images/qdma_linux_driver_architecture.PNG